niek-sidn/hsm_workshop_nethsm/Slide15.md

 Most (all?)
 HSMs implement a PKCS#11 API.
 This means there is a very good chance PKCS#11 can be used to talk to an HSM.

 Linuxes have the ***opensc*** package that contains the pksc11-tool for use on the cli.
-**Please note:** HSMs implement a PKCS#11 API but also often offer vendor specific tools (like softhsm2-util), and/or a HTTP based interface.
-This means you often can accomplish things in different more than one way.
+**Please note:** HSMs implement a PKCS#11 API, but also often offer vendor specific tools (like e.g. softhsm2-util), and/or a HTTP based interface (could also be an API).
+This means you often can accomplish things in  more than one way.

 As an illustration: these 3 commands against a Nitrokey NetHSM have the "same" output:
 ``` bash